samin-taheri/samin-taheri/README.md

 ## 🚀 About Me
 I majored in computer science engineering.
 I've held a number of developing roles, from UI design, mobile application development to account management but my latest challenge has been developing web applications and improving myself through my contributions as a software developer.
-I made an amount of projects using react and react-native platforms which are accessable in my prfile.
+I created a number of projects using the react and react-native platforms, which are available in my profile.

 ## Other Common Github Profile Sections